abuiles/ember-101/hands-on.md

     3. FriendsRoute
     4. ApplicationRoute

-How is this related with creating a new friend in our API?
-We'll discover that after we cover the next helper, but basically on the **save** action we'll validate our model, call **.save()** which actually saves it to the API and finally transition to a route where we can add new articles.
+How is this related to creating a new friend in our API?
+We'll discover that after we cover the next helper.
+Basically, on the **save** action, we'll validate our model, call **.save()**, which saves it to the API, and finally transition to a route where we can add new articles.

 ### The input helper

-Last we have the [input helper](http://emberjs.com/api/classes/Ember.Handlebars.helpers.html#method_input), it allows us to bind automatically a html input field to property in our model.
-With the following **{{input value=firstName}}**, when we change the value so does the property **firstName**.
+Last we have the [input helper](http://emberjs.com/api/classes/Ember.Handlebars.helpers.html#method_input).
+It allows us to automatically bind a html input field to a property in our model.
+With the following **{{input value=firstName}}**, changing the value changes the property **firstName**.

 If we add the following before the input buttons in **app/templates/friends/-form.hbs**